Dhenz14/hiveencrypt/replit.md

 - **V4V.app**: Bidirectional bridge service for Bitcoin tips (HBD ↔ Lightning).
 - **LNURL Protocol**: Decentralized Lightning Address infrastructure.
 - **CoinGecko API**: Real-time Bitcoin price data for exchange rate calculations.

+## Known Technical Behaviors (Intentional)

+### Console Warnings (Expected)
+- **Module externalization warnings** from `lnurl-pay.js`: Warnings about `util.debuglog`, `util.inspect`, and `stream.Transform` are expected.
+The `lnurl-pay` library uses Node.js built-in modules that don't exist in browsers.
+Vite externalizes these modules for browser compatibility. **These warnings do not affect functionality** - the Lightning tip feature works correctly despite them.

+### Double-Encryption Handling
+- **Intentional design**: Some older messages or messages from certain systems may be double-encrypted (encrypted memo wrapped in another encrypted memo).
+The decryption logic in `client/src/lib/hive.ts` automatically detects this and performs up to 2 decryption passes.
+This is handled gracefully with a recursion limit to prevent infinite loops.

+### RPC Rate Limiting Recovery
+- **Automatic recovery**: When all Hive RPC nodes are temporarily marked unhealthy (due to rate limiting), the system automatically resets health stats and retries.
+The log message `All nodes marked unhealthy, resetting health stats` indicates this recovery mechanism is working.

+### Query Cancellation
+- **React Query behavior**: The `[QUERY CANCELLED]` log messages indicate React Query is properly canceling stale queries when components unmount or when queries are invalidated.
+This is expected behavior and the system gracefully returns cached data.

+## Blockchain Explorers
+- **Hivescan.info**: Used for transaction verification links (built by the Hive Messenger team).